andreacicconardi94/python_programming_andrea_cicconardi/README.md

-# python programming Andrea Cicconardi
+# Python Programming
-Inside this folder you can find a collection of the script I did during my university careers
+This folder contains the first script I implement during my university career.
+There are algorithm for sequence alignment and mixted exercise